Wajktor13/travel-agency-website/README.md

 # Travel Agency Website

-This is my final project for the Introduction To Web Development course at AGH Univeristy.
+This is my final project for the Introduction To Web Development course at AGH University.

 ## Technologies used
 * HTML